Category Archives: United States

 In The Post

 I keep being told that the Euston Manifesto Group is being funded by The Lizardoid Hegemon: “Lets be quite clear about this; the ‘Henry Jackson Society’ and the ‘Euston Manifesto’ are out-and-out right-wing neoconservative organisations set up deliberately to confuse and belittle the Left.
-They are supported directly by wealthy American neoconservative organisations and are simply […]
+They are supported directly by wealthy American neoconservative organisations and are […]

 Women And Money